 Nest Cam Indoor

 As Dropcam's successor, Nest Cam Indoor is a pretty popular camera.
 It is smart, it is simple, and it does its job well.
-It has a 1080p resolution and based on our past experience with Nest Cam, it does capture high-quality videos.
+It has a 1080p resolution and based on our experience with Nest Cam, it does capture high-quality videos.
 However, most of its smart features, such as person detection, are activated by subscribing to Nest Aware, a $10/month (at least) cloud subscription service.

 Nest Cam Outdoor